 - Have been ill for more than 3 days in a row.

-SSP is the minimum which your employer must pay to you, and employees may very well be entitled to higher payments during periods of sickness absence.
+SSP is the minimum your employer must pay to you, and employees may be entitled to higher payments during periods of sickness absence.
 In line with section 1 Employment Rights Act 1996, it should be confirmed in your contract of employment what your sick pay entitlement is – i.e. whether you will be paid SSP, or an enhanced payment over and above SSP generally known as "company sick pay”.
-If employees are entitled to company sick pay, this will usually be stated as paid inclusive of statutory sick pay, not in addition.
+If employees are entitled to company sick pay, this will usually be stated as paid inclusive of SSP, not in addition.

 Frequently asked questions